ApiniLabs/PAC-Attributes/README.md

 ## In a Nutshell

-PAC-ID Attributes standardizes a generic, neutral interface for retrieving metadata about an item identified with a PAC-ID.
+PAC-ID Attributes standardizes a generic, vendor-neutral interface for retrieving metadata about an item identified with a PAC-ID.
-With this mechanism, applications dealing with `PAC-ID`s can show metadata (e.g. boiling point of a substance) to the user, without implementing vendor specific protocols.
-Attributes might also be used programmatically (e.g. loading an instrument method based on a boling point)
+With this mechanism, software-systems dealing with `PAC-ID`s can show metadata (e.g. boiling point of a substance) to the user, without implementing vendor specific protocols.
+Attributes might also be used programmatically (e.g. loading an instrument method based on a boiling point)

 ## Introduction

-PAC-IDs expose only minimal human-readable information (issuer, category, item ID).
+`PAC-ID`s expose only minimal human-readable information (issuer, category, item ID).
 However, user-facing applications require additional metadata—such as a display name or physical properties.
-Embedding such data in the PAC is undesirable due to size, internationalization complexity and  mutability issues.
+Embedding such data in the `PAC-ID` is undesirable due to size, internationalization complexity and mutability issues.

 While issuers may offer proprietary APIs to fetch this data, these are not usable generically.
 PAC-ID Attributes defines a neutral, standardized interface for retrieving item metadata, decoupling data consumers from provider-specific implementations.